Along with fats and carbohydrates, protein is an essential building block and macro-nutrient for living a long and healthy life!

 Hemp protein powder produced in Australia is laboratory tested and governed by strict regulations to ensure there are only nominal amounts of THC in the product.
 On that note - I'd recommend avoiding any 'homemade' or non-federally regulated hemp-based foods and products and make sure you're only purchasing from reputable and highly-vetted suppliers.

-Does Hemp Protein Have Any Potential Side Effects?
+Does Hemp Protein Powder Have Any Potential Side Effects?

 Hemp protein powder is safe for most people to consume, but as with nearly all products - there may be some individuals that experience some minor side effects.